-- Lesson 1: A detailed, comprehensive, up-to-date work plan is essential. - Lesson 2: An agile approach is critical for success so that changes in circumstances can be quickly accommodated (e.g., the need for CMU-Africa to step in and work on Deliverables D5.4.1, D5.4.2, D5.4.3, D5.5.2.1, and D5.5.2.4 in lieu of Wits). - Lesson 3: Weekly project group meetings are essential but they need to be augmented by weekly task team meetings, and occasional one-on-one meetings. - Lesson 4: Delays are inevitable: the best laid plans cannot account for all eventualities, e.g., poor performance of components in the Pepper robot, and contingency plans are essential.
-Purchasing a second Pepper robot, additional sensors and processors, specifically a LiDAR, Raspberry Pi with a GPU, and Lenovo laptop with a GPU, were pivotal in keeping project momentum. - Lesson 5: It takes time for interns to transition from a group-work mentality to a team-work mentality, in which responsibility is shared, and to shift from a student-mode of work to a professional-mode of work, respecting deadlines and, especially, understanding that quality output requires a huge investment on time. - Lesson 6: Monthly demo sessions provide a very effective catalyst for driving and monitoring progress.
+Lesson 1: A detailed, comprehensive, up-to-date work plan is essential.

+- Lesson 2: Weekly project group meetings work well, but need to be augmented by weekly task team meetings. - Lesson 3: Delays are inevitable: the best laid plans cannot account for all eventualities, e.g., poor performance of components in the Pepper robot, and contingency plans are essential (we have purchase a second Pepper robot and we have also purchased additional sensors and processors, specifically a LiDAR, Raspberry Pi with a GPU, and Lenovo laptop with a GPU. - Lesson 4: It takes time for interns to transition from a group-work mentality to a team-work mentality, in which responsibility is shared. - Lesson 5: It takes time for interns to understand and embrace the rigors of professional practice.